RaThorat/anomaly-detection/README.md

 The criteria have been proposed as;

-whether the applicant information (name of lead party/legal person) appears several times in the dataheet or
+whether the applicant information (name of lead party/legal person) appears several times in the datasheet or

-whether the applicant's financial data (bank account number) appears several times in the dataheet or
+whether the applicant's financial data (bank account number) appears several times in the datasheet or

 whether more than 100,000 euros was requested when applying or